...The letter "z" (zulu) is conventional shorthand for Universal Time (UT) or "GMT".

 On the Thames they do no such thing! ...
 Tides vary enormously in timing on the River.

-Rivermen often observe the flood to be nearer seven and the ebb nearer five hours.
+Rivermen often observe the flood to be over seven hours and the ebb nearer five.

 The flow rate at a given point tends to be faster on the ebb than on the flood.